-The student will study English full time and register for Intermediate 2 English (Level 3).
+The student who receives a score of 62-69 on the English Proficiency Exam will study English full time and register for Intermediate 2 English (Level 3).
 If at the end of the term the English course requirements have been satisfactorily completed, the student will proceed to Level 4.